should lamb be covered when roasting

 Why This Recipe Works

-• Cook with the fat side up so that it self-bastes during the cooking process.
+• Fat Side Up: Cook the fat side up so it self-bastes throughout the cooking process.

-• Slice a ton of slits into the lamb and insert slivers of raw garlic inside.
-Garlic, garlic, and more garlic amazing.
+• Garlic, Garlic and More Garlic: Cut a TON of slits in the lamb and stick slivers of raw garlic inside …. amazing.

 Slow Roasted Lamb Leg